1. ORIGIN OF OCEAN SALT

 Through most of the 1800s, Tulare Lake functioned as a semiendorheic basin, collecting its own local and regional runoff from the South Fork Kings, Kaweah, Tule, and Kern rivers.
 During periods of infrequent flood, at elevations above 207 ft (63 m), Tulare Lake would overflow northward, through Fresno Slough, into the San Joaquin river basin, flushing away a portion of its salts.

 During the 29-year period of 1850-1878, Tulare Lake overflowed 19 times.
 The total outflow during that period is estimated to be 1,055,000 acre-feet.17 No overflows occurred after 1878 due to increasing diversions of tributary flows for irrigation and municipal water uses.
-By 1899, the lake was dried up, except for residual wetlands and occasional floods.
+By 1899, the lake had dried up, except for residual wetlands and occasional floods.

 Irrigation development in Tulare Lake Basin has effectively meant that for about the past 140 years all runoff has been retained within the lake confines and with it, all salts.
 In addition to the salts already present in normal amounts in natural runoff, the irrigation of arid lands effectively creates new waste salts (of calcium and sodium) by disaggregating the geologically relative young soils to extract the useful salts (magnesium and potassium).18 Thus, irrigation development represents a double whammy: Less runoff available to transport the regional salts, and more salt produced locally.